 - Zsuzsanna Lengyel, Zita Battyáni, György Szekeres, Valér Csernus, and András D. Nagy: Circadian clocks and tumor biology: what is to learn from human skin biopsies? - General and Comparative Endocrinology 188.
 67-74.
 2013

-As one of my hobbies, I make computer programs.
-My programs include support programs for research (RIA, superfusion, etc.) and utilities.
+As one of my hobbies, I wrote computer programs for supporting research (RIA, superfusion, etc.) and some other utilities.